 Insights

-Rent vs. Buy: The True Cost of a Mortgage
+Rent vs. Buy Part I: The True Cost of a Mortgage

 Financial Planning, Tax Planning, Trending Topics

-For many prospective homebuyers, a mortgage payment will significantly exceed the cost of renting—but that direct comparison can be misleading.
+For many prospective homebuyers, a mortgage payment will significantly exceed the cost of renting.
+However, that direct comparison can be misleading.
 By deconstructing a mortgage payment into separate pieces, it becomes clear that not every dollar spent on housing is equal.

 Read More